How the Data Store Works

 Display-specifier objects (class displaySpecifier) are named by appending the LDAP Display Name of the class object with the string -“-Display.”.
 For example, the user class has a corresponding display-specifier object called user-Display.
 Therefore, when an Active Directory administrative tool displays an object of a particular class, the object is displayed according to information that is contained in the display-specifier object whose name contains the same name as the respective class in the container for the current locale.

 Because the Active Directory schema can be modified by creating new classes and attributes or by modifying existing classes, display-specifier objects can be modified to reflect any new UI elements that schema modifications require.

 Stores objects of the class controlAccessRight that can be used by applications to extend standard access control.

-Stores operation objects that are generated by forest preparation tasks (when you run adprep /forestprep) so that the system can check for the tasks that have and have not been completed when you upgrade the first domain controller in the forest to Windows Server 2003.
+Stores operation objects that are generated by forest preparation tasks (when you run adprep /forestprep) so that the system can check for the tasks that have and have not been completed when you upgrade the first domain controller in the forest to Windows Server 2003 or later.
 The child object CN=Operations contains the objects that represent each update operation.
 These objects are named for the GUID of the operation.
 The child object CN=Windows2003Update is created to indicate that all adprep operations have run.

 Provides storage for configuration directory partition objects that are being created in containers that are simultaneously being deleted on another domain controller in the same forest.
 If, before replication, an object is created in or moved to a location that no longer exists after replication, the “lost” object is added to the LostAndFoundConfig container.
 A LostAndFound container in each domain directory partition serves the same purpose for domain-specific objects.